Skip to main content

 Setup

-To configure Android SDK integration you need to:
+To configure Android SDK integration, you need to:

 • Upload your localization files to Crowdin.
 If you have existing translations, you can upload them as well.
 You can use one of the following options:

-• Set up Distribution in Crowdin.
+• Set up a distribution in Crowdin.

 • Set up SDK and enable Over-The-Air Content Delivery feature in your project.

-Distribution is a CDN vault that mirrors the translated content of your project and is required for integration with Android app.
+Distribution is a CDN vault that mirrors your project's translated content and is required for Android app integration.

 info